qetra4/Chronos/README.md

 # Chronos
 Tg-bot written with aiogram3.
-Used to collect statistics data about implementation activity.\
+Used to collect statistics data about implementation activity.
-It supports authorization, notifications, admin menu and data exchange with AirTable.
+It supports authorization, notifications, secret allow-password for new users, admin menu and data exchange with AirTable.
+The bot can send DB tables and plots based on them to its admins.

 ## Requirements
 To start the project you will need the following: